 However, there are exceptions to the statute of limitations.
 This is classified as a “discovery rule.”
 If the cause of a deceased victim’s death was not obvious when they died and was later found out, this could extend the time period for the victim’s family to file a wrongful death lawsuit from the day the negligent act was discovered.

 Also, in any case where the government or one of its employees was at-fault for a wrongful death, you are given 6 months to sue them.
 The case will be dismissed if the family exceeds the given time period.

 Damages in a wrongful death claim are meant to compensate surviving family members for the loss of tangible and intangible forms of support they reasonably should have expected to receive had the victim not lost his or her life.

-According to the Center for Disease and Control (CDC), in 2018 life expectancy for the U.S. population was 78.7 years.
+According to the Centers for Disease and Control and Prevention (CDC), in 2018 life expectancy for the U.S. population was 78.7 years.
 However, at any moment, a life can be cut short due to a wrongful death incident.
-The loss of the life of a loved one is invaluable emotional loss ang hurt, but also carries the loss of potential or forthcoming financial value of that individual.
+The loss of the life of a loved one is an invaluable emotional loss and hurt, but also carries the loss of potential or forthcoming financial value of that individual.